particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="0.5.0"}}

-Gets the cellular bands currently set in the modem.  `Bands` are the carrier frequncies used to communicate with the cellular network.
+Gets the cellular bands currently set in the modem.  `Bands` are the carrier frequencies used to communicate with the cellular network.

 There is one supported function for getting selected bands using the CellularBand object: